A dockworkers strike could shut down the Red Hook Container...

 The International Longshoremen’s Association is preparing to strike Tuesday with 45,000 members that could potentially shut down 36 seaports from Maine to Texas.
 Only an agreement with their employers, represented by the United States Maritime Alliance, will prevent a work stoppage, according to union leaders.
 And stalled negotiations mean that with each passing day, the likelihood of a strike increases.

-The Port of New York and New Jersey, the third busiest in the nation, has been preparing with a work stoppage plan.
-Beth Rooney, the port director at the Port Authority of New York and New Jersey, issued a letter Monday to all customers and partners calling for all cargo to be picked up by next Monday, before the ports would become unmanned at midnight.
+The Port of New York and New Jersey, the third-busiest in the nation, has been preparing with a work stoppage plan.
+Beth Rooney, the port director at the Port Authority of New York and New Jersey, issued a letter this past Monday to customers and partners calling for all cargo to be picked up by Monday, before the ports would become unmanned at midnight.

 A strike that lasts beyond several days could have devastating repercussions, transportation experts said.